Tracy-55/Module1_Intelligence_Systems/README.md

 # Document Classification System

 This project implements a document classification system using Python.
 It analyzes training documents based on predefined concepts and predicts the category of a new (unseen) document by comparing its concept vector to learned averages.
+It also relfects my understanding of Python and document classification using concept vectors.
+The project was built using various programming concepts as part of my coursewirk

 # How it Works